amunategui/Hopkins_BuildingDataProducts/README.md

 <BR><BR>
 The shiny application creates a vector of summary information for both outcomes, overlaying them together and measuring the spread using the following logic:
 <BR><BR>
-If we generalize this spread into a single number, we'll be able to bypass the graphing phase and apply this to huge data sets.
+If we generalize this spread into a single number by substracting each corresponding summary function, we are able to come up with some very telling data.

 ```r